 The term glaucoma refers to a characteristic pattern of damage to the optic nerve (the nerve that enters the back of the eye and carries the visual signal to the brain) along with corresponding visual field loss which is progressive.
-Various risk factors for the development of glaucoma are recognised, but many other risk factors remain unknown.
+Various risk factors for the development of glaucoma is recognised, but many other risk factors remain unknown.

 One of the main risk factors for the development of glaucoma is the intraocular pressure (the pressure within the eyeball).
 The higher the pressure, the more likely glaucoma is to develop.
 The normal eye pressure is 10-21 mmHg - eye pressure is measured on the same scale as blood pressure.
-However this is not the only risk factor for glaucoma.
+However, this is not the only risk factor for glaucoma.
 It is also widely recognised that in about 1/3rd of cases of glaucoma the characteristic optic nerve changes and visual field loss can develop in an eye with normal pressure – this is termed normal-tension glaucoma.

 Even though the pressure is still in the normal range, there is good evidence to show that lowering the pressure with eye drops (and sometimes laser or surgery) can help slow the process and preserve patients’ vision.
 The range of treatments is thus similar to those for the more common forms of glaucoma, but often aiming for lower pressures.
 As with all forms of glaucoma, early detection and prompt, effective treatment is vital to reduce visual damage.